mrturcot/Gentoo-Stuff/README.md

  - **Untested**

 Furthermore, I do provide my own kernel (LOL if someone actually boots this) and .config for current "6.0-gentoo-sources" trimmed down (10MB) shared in /kernel.
-This is for a basic AMD Ryzen 2700 x470 znver1 & AMDGPU Arctic Islands - POLARIS10/11/12, VEGAM setup with support for NVMe and SATA HDD.
-Basically enough to boot and thats it (all this stuff here works https://www.gigabyte.com/Motherboard/X470-AORUS-ULTRA-GAMING-rev-10/sp#sp).
+This is for a basic AMD Ryzen 2700 x470 znver1 & AMDGPU Arctic Islands - POLARIS10/11/12, VEGAM setup with support for NVMe and SATA HDD with Network etc...
+Basically enough to boot and get going, thats it (all this stuff here works https://www.gigabyte.com/Motherboard/X470-AORUS-ULTRA-GAMING-rev-10/sp#sp).
 I guess it would work for others with same chipsets? not sure but maybe?
 I dont know...
 Completely UNTESTED.

 Running "make menuconfig [https://wiki.gentoo.org/wiki/Kernel/Configuration#Configuration]" in your activily set gentoo kernel sources in "/usr/src/linux" would be very strongly recommened making your own kernel from the kernel.config provided, as other hardware specifications that differ from this would most definitely need to be set for your setup...
 This is *Untested*...